You will use 1.5 mL tubes to extract the DNA samples from saliva.

 In this step, you will spin the sample to separate the supernatant from the cell debris.
 Now the cells have burst thanks to the heating step, the DNA will be released from the cells and floating in the supernatant.

 The molecular weight of DNA is lighter than the other cell material, like proteins and cell walls.
-By spinning the sample with centrifuge, we seperate the cell material from the DNA, which gives us a cleaner DNA sample.
+By spinning the sample with the centrifuge we separate the cell material from the DNA, which gives us a cleaner DNA sample.

 To spin the PCR tube with your sample (3) in the Bento Lab’s microcentrifuge, you will need to use the PCR tube adapter (1) that sits in a normal microcentrifuge tube (2) and converts it to fit a PCR tube.